GlacioHack/geoutils/doc/source/stats.md

 ### Reusing models

-{class}`~geoutils.VariogramModel` stores model parameters and evaluates **semivariance, covariance and correlation**.
+A {class}`~geoutils.Variogram` stores model parameters and evaluates **semivariance, covariance and correlation**.
-Export a variogram to a dataframe, Xarray dataset or dictionary to retain its bins, counts and fitted model:
+Export it to a dataframe, Xarray dataset or dictionary to retain its bins, counts and fitted model:

 ```{code-cell} ipython3
 # Keep a portable result and evaluate correlation at selected distances